TREATMENT OF DEVIATED NOSE

 SEPTAL TILT

-• The posteriocaudal portion of the septum is removed, leaving an L-strut septum anteriorly and caudally
+The surgeon removes the posteriocaudal portion of the septum, leaving an L-strut septum anteriorly and caudally

-• The septum is repositioned after removal of a small segment of the overlapping cartilage and fixated in the midline with a figure-of-eight suture.
+• The surgeon repositions the septum after removing a small segment of the overlapping cartilage and fixates it in the midline with a figure-of-eight suture.”

 SWINGING DOOR TECHNIQUE